numbas/editor/docs/tutorials/write-question.rst

 Let's ask the student to work out how many apples Chris eats in a week.

-Go back to the editing window and click on :guilabel:`Parts` in the sidebar, or follow the navigation buttons at the bottom of the page.
+Go back to the editing window and click on :guilabel:`Parts` in the navigation bar, or follow the navigation buttons at the bottom of the page.

 You're shown a list of part types.
 We want the student to give a number, so select :ref:`Number entry <number-entry>`.